Frequently asked questions FAQs

 Our commitment to you

-If we identify (or you tell us) that you’re affected by family and domestic violence, we may offer the following assistance:
+If you’re affected by family and domestic violence, we will offer the following assistance:

-Extra support Engage your nominated extra support person through our communications if you advise us of their details.
-This may be your financial counsellor, lawyer, community services or social worker, legal aid officer, family violence specialist or any other services.
+Extra support If you prefer, we can direct our communications and documents to a nominated support person.
+They may be your financial counsellor, lawyer, community services or social worker, legal aid officer, family violence specialist or any other services.

 Our commitment to help our people help you

-You can access information about the complaint management process here.
+You can access information about the complaint management process online here.

 We appreciate that when your client needs to make a claim, they’re often experiencing a period of uncertainty and financial vulnerability.
 That’s why our claims process is responsive and straightforward.